-One of the top 20 public universities in the country, the University of Connecticut relocated its Waterbury branch from its original hilltop campus to the City’s Downtown Arts and Education District.
+JCJ Architecture's involvement with the Waterbury Redevelopment Project began with the development of a Master Plan and full architectural services for the relocation of the University of Connecticut’s (UConn) Waterbury campus.
+One of the top public universities in the country, the University of Connecticut relocated its Waterbury branch from a hilltop campus it had occupied for a half of a century to the City’s Downtown Arts and Education District.

 AIA Connecticut Chapter, Design Award, 2004